 Speaking of black colored foods, here’s one that virtually every person has at their kitchen table.
-Whether you’re using it in a recipe or placing it on a freshly-grilled steak, this flavor enhancer happens to be delivering more than just a spicy aroma.
+Whether you’re using it in a recipe or placing it on a freshly-grilled steak, this flavor enhancer happens to deliver more than just a spicy aroma.

-Black pepper happens to contain beta-caryophyllene (BCP).
+Black pepper contains beta-caryophyllene (BCP).
 This terpene is found in a lot of plants, which research has shown to provide anti-inflammatory benefits.
 As a result, this could prove beneficial for countering the symptoms associated with arthritis and osteoporosis.

 As if that isn’t enough, some studies indicate that BCP could be useful for preventing cancer or improving the effectiveness of cancer-fighting drugs.